-Your mobile operator most likely offers its own roaming T&Cs for Russia, which might quite reasonable.
+Your mobile operator most likely offers its own roaming T&Cs for Russia, which might sound quite reasonable.
 However, the Russian cellular network is one of the cheapest and fastest in the world.
 Besides, buying a local SIM is a good idea if you’re planning to chat with Russian friends.
 You can buy a SIM card right there at the airport, as soon as you’ve exited to the arrivals hall.

 The big four mobile operators in Russia are Megafon, MTS, Beeline, and Tele2.
 They nearly all have outlets at Moscow’s various airports (Tele 2 has a SIM card vending machine).
 Your passport is enough to buy a SIM card on the spot.